Ignite Awards FAQs

 Outstanding Young Human Rights Defender

-Awarded to an individual under the age of 25 years (on 28 May) and who has made an outstanding contribution to advancing human rights in Philippines.
+Awarded to a young individual, age of 25 years (on 28 May of the awarding year) or under, who has made an outstanding contribution to advancing human rights in Philippines.
 Outstanding young people who served as prime movers and influencers among their peers towards mobilizing for human rights activism.

 Art that Matters

-Awarded to artists who have utilized their art in defending freedoms and helped in revolutionizing human rights education through their craft.
+Awarded to artists who have utilized their art in defending freedoms and helped in revolutionizing human rights education through their art.

 Art that Matters Award is dedicated to an artist or a group of artists from different art genres like music, film, literary, visual and performance art, who serve as influencers and have utilized their art forms in defending freedoms and upholding human rights.
 For every awarding season, Ignite Awards for Human Rights will award one artist for the year’s chosen genre.